Introduction to Richland Agriculture, Industry, and Economy

 Richland Economy after the War

 Following the war, the Richland population fell off as workers were relieved from their duties at what is now the Hanford site.
 However, with the escalation of tension between the US and Russia following the end of the war, work on weapons was continued at the nuclear facility.
 Thus the region’s population remained in the range of 27,000 people during the 50s.
 During the late 80s, the site was converted from weapons production to environmental reclamation and research.
-Clearly the Richland economy has been primarily based around the Hanford site since the plant opened.
+Clearly, the Richland economy has been primarily based around the Hanford site since the plant opened.
 Several other advanced research institutions that are staffed by Richland residents include the Pacific Northwest National Laboratory and the Laser Interferometer Gravitational-Wave Observatory.
-A number of other high-tech facilities, businesses, and consulting services have developed economy in the region, such as a waste vitrification plant, a nuclear power reactor, and Lockheed Martin Services, Inc. to name but a few.
+A number of other high-tech facilities, businesses, and consulting services have developed economies in the region, such as a waste vitrification plant, a nuclear power reactor, and Lockheed Martin Services, Inc. to name but a few.

 Richland's Agriculture Economy

 Richland Washington is also a great site for agriculture.
-The Columbia Basin region has excellent conditions for the production of crops and a great many are grown in the land around Richland real estate and the Tri Cities.
+The Columbia Basin region has excellent conditions for the production of crops and a great many are grown in the land around Richland real estate and the Tri-Cities.
 Wheat is the most commonly found, although the region's economy has also acquired an excellent reputation for the quality of its wines.
 Over 17,000 acres of wine-producing grapes are to be found there.
 Indeed, the Columbia Basin is the most productive viticulture region in the US, second only to California’s Napa Valley.
 The beautiful wine estates also attract a great deal of tourism to the area.
-All this agriculture is made possible by the nearby Snake, Yakima and Columbia Rivers which provide easy irrigation to farmers.
-The Tri Cities are on track to further development, economy and prosperity under the guidance of the Tri City Industrial Development & Economy Council, which advances the cause of technological and agricultural industries throughout the region.
+All this agriculture is made possible by the nearby Snake, Yakima, and Columbia Rivers which provide easy irrigation to farmers.
+The Tri-Cities are on track to further development, economy, and prosperity under the guidance of the Tri-City Industrial Development & Economy Council, which advances the cause of technological and agricultural industries throughout the region.